 Submit Materials Along with Fees

 The final step in how to dissolve a corporation in Florida is sending everything into the Division of Corporations.
 You should include a cover letter that itemizes everything that you’re including in the packet.

 It’s also necessary to provide a check, along with all necessary fees – which will vary depending on the method of dissolution.

 Get Legal Help from an Orlando, FL Business Law Attorney

 At BrewerLong, our lawyers have decades of combined experience advising business clients throughout Central Florida.
 We can explain how to dissolve a corporation in Florida, and we’re prepared to help you navigate the process.
-To schedule a free consultation with a member of our team, please call 407.660.2964 or fill out an online contact form.
+To schedule a consultation with a member of our team, please call 407.660.2964 or fill out an online contact form.

 This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.